Mortgage Advisor & Director

 What interest rates to expect

-As lenders determine commercial interest rates in such a bespoke way, they don’t tend to be quoted.
-At the time of writing (July 2024), rates range from about 5-9%.
+As lenders determine commercial interest rates in such a bespoke way, they don’t tend to be quoted, but they are usually higher than residential mortgages.

 - Loan size and purpose